Whipsaw (film): Reception

 Frank Nugent, critic for The New York Times, described the film as "at once an effective melodrama and a pleasant love story."
 Though he found the premise not particularly original, he wrote that "Sam Wood has directed it at a brisk pace and with a rare knack of making the expected happen in the most unexpected way.
 Myrna Loy and Spencer Tracy demonstrate again that they are among the screen's most interesting players, and they are assisted most capably by the rest of the cast."

 According to MGM records, the film earned $574,000 in the US and Canada and $391,000 elsewhere resulting in a profit of $404,000.

+In popular culture

+The film is referenced in an episode of the American television sitcom Sanford and Son ("Whiplash", Season 2, Episode 2).